oweitman/ioBroker.openligadb/README.md

 * ~~controllable gameday in the gameday widget~~

 ## Changelog
+### 0.10.3
+* change computing and output logic of gameday widget to mark gameday header with favorite class
 ### 0.10.2
 * Add data column goaldiff to table widget, improve more documentation (systax highlighting,copy code function), add example to control gameday with buttons,
 ### 0.10.1